NEW! Research Coach

 Undergraduate Research Apprenticeship Fund

-The Office of Research and Graduate Studies is offering this pilot program for faculty members who are engaged in research, scholarship and creative inquiry to hire an Undergraduate Research Apprentice to assist them in accelerating their research endeavors and provide an apprentice with a meaningful training opportunity.
-Interested faculty members should apply using the appliation form provided below.
+The Office of Research and Graduate Studies offers this program for faculty members who are engaged in research, scholarship and creative inquiry, allowing them to hire an Undergraduate Research Apprentice to assist them in accelerating their research endeavors and provide an apprentice with a meaningful training opportunity.
+The application form will be available when the competition is open.
 All applications are initiated by the faculty member when they have identified a qualified student.

 Award amount: $3,000/student.
 Up to 30 awards available.